IMPORTANT CONSIDERATIONS WHEN DESIGNING A HOME

 Miami houses have many types of roofing.
 As a Miami residential architect, I have designed houses with different roofing types.
 The most common roof today is the hip roof.
 These are normally built with prefabricated roof trusses although they can be built with individual roof rafters.
 The outside is a layer of plywood, building paper, and then shingles, cement tile, or a metal roof.
 Another common roof shape is the gable end roof.
 These have lost popularity as hurricanes have become more intense.
 Many years ago, before Hurricane Andrew, gable ends were often built with wood studs.
 This made them weak.
 Gable ends today should be built, in my opinion, with concrete blocks and concrete like the rest of the house.

 Another roof type becoming more and more popular is the flat concrete roof.
 This roof makes the house look more modern and certainly stronger against hurricanes.
 Even if the roofing paper were to fly off during a hurricane, it will generally not rain in the house as is common with wood trusses structures covered with plywood.
 Concrete does crack and there may be some water intrusion, but not to the extent that would occur with plywood sheathing.
-But let me state from the beginning that concrete roofs are more expensive, but they are indeed better at keeping out the rain.
+But let me state from the beginning that concrete roofs are more expensive, but they are indeed better at keeping out the rain and stronger during a hurricane.
+I think they are also better for placing a solar panel system.

 Working with a contractor